developermypos/myPOS-Mobile-Checkout-SDK-iOS/README.md

   ## Requirements

-  * Xcode 8 and Swift 3
+  * Xcode 8 and above

   ## Setup